 In the State of Florida, the sentence for individuals with minor drug crimes and no criminal records at the time of being arrested can be probation.
 Diversion is also a charge for first time offenders with simple possession of illegal drugs.
 After the diversionary period, the offender can keep a clean criminal record and the case is dismissed.

 The American government laws have always prioritized federal law over state law.
 They are created by the U.S. Congress to secure the citizens of this country.
 Some criminal actions are federal crimes and must be prosecuted by the Federal District Court.
 When a conflict arises between federal and state law, federal and state prosecutors must determine if the offender should be prosecuted in Federal District Court or State Court.
 State crimes are processed from police charges for each particular state.
 Federal crimes are prosecuted as serious crimes called felonies while minor are particularly addressed by the state where the crime takes place.
 The federal charges are commonly investigated thoroughly by the department before processing the individual.

 Many people in Miami have faced charges regarding federal crimes such as identity theft, money laundering, fraud or bribery, child pornography, Medicare or Mortgage fraud, or drug crimes such as trafficking or manufacturing.

 If you are being accused of any federal crime, you can be confident that our criminal attorneys will protect you even at the topmost level of criminal court.

 The criminal defense attorney aware of the rights of customers are willing to make the necessary to recognize the importance of law enforcement.

 Contact a qualified federal criminal defense attorney, federal crimes are considered felonies and can lead to severe sentences.
-Individuals do not need to go through this difficult period without adequate support; no matter the type of crime committed they have the right to have a criminal lawyer in Miami.
+Individuals do not need to go through this difficult period without adequate support; no matter the type of crime committed they have the right to have a criminal defense lawyer in Miami.